whiteagle3k/prometheus/README.md

 ## Configuration

 ### Entity Configuration
-Each entity has its own identity configuration:
+Each entity has its own identity configuration with dual-model support:
 ```json
 {
   "name": "Aletheia",